 The recorded error signal combines both laser noise and cavity noise.
-To separate the two contributions, the laser noise is characterised independently via modulation transfer spectroscopy16 using a Rubidium vapour cell.
-The corresponding trace is shown in Figure 6 as well, with an integral total frequency uncertainty of $\delta \omega{laser} = 0.11(3) \text{ MHz}$.
+To separate the two contributions, the laser noise is characterized independently from the NC cavity setup, via modulation transfer spectroscopy16 using a Rubidium vapor cell.
+The corresponding trace is shown in Figure 6 as well, with an integral rms frequency uncertainty of $\delta\omega{\text{laser}} = 2\pi \times 0.11(1) \text{ MHz}$.

-More than 70% of the total noise energy of the laser+cavity system is contained in a spectral window between 200 Hz and 2500 Hz, dominated by cavity contributions.
+More than 70 % of the noise energy of the laser+cavity system is contained in a spectral window between 200Hz and 2500Hz, dominated by cavity contributions.
 This noise contribution could be caused by the susceptibility of transverse vibration modes of the springs to external noise, ultimately coupling to the cavity length.